yuanheng-zhao/vllm-omni/docs/user_guide/diffusion/cpu_offload_diffusion.md

 Each transformer block has a `LayerwiseOffloadHook` that prefetches the next block before forward and frees the current block after forward.

+Layerwise offloading is primarily recommended for large **video generation models** where the compute cost per block is high enough to effectively overlap with memory prefetch operations.
+For example, Wan2.2 T2V and I2V pipelines.

 ### Usage

 **Python API:**